leonlin97/Marketing-Analytics/README.md

 - Used `k-means clustering` method to build a behavior segmentation model in order to better understand the visiot traits.
 - Created visualization to understand the trait of each cluster, generating business action for `off-season Winter` activities/promotions planning.

-## 3. Conjoint Analysis from Survey data to Realize User Preferences on Arcade
+**3. Conjoint Analysis from Survey data to Realize User Preferences on Arcade**
-- Survey data includes but not limited to areas like favorate category of sport game, music, prize... etc.
+- Survey data includes areas like favorate category of sport game, music, prize... etc. (each category has 3 to 5 options to choose)
-- Dummified variables and used `linear regression` to get the average rating of each choices, then recommended to the management level on how to furnish the theme park.
+- Dummified variables and used `linear regression` to compare the rating of each survey to realize what are favored by most of the visitors, then recommended to the management level on how to furnish the theme park.

 ## Project I: Explorary Analysis And Visualization
 A couple of insighs generated from this projects: